 Rochester’s Winton Village neighborhood, est. 2015

-Laughing Gull Chocolates was conceived out of a long-standing love affair with chocolate, a fascination with it’s story, and a desire to use chocolate as a vehicle for social change.
+Laughing Gull Chocolates was conceived out of a long-standing love affair with chocolate, a fascination with its story, and a desire to use chocolate as a vehicle for social change.

 After spending years delving into the history of cacao, founder Lindsay Tarnoff discovered that her love of making chocolate was as powerful as her resolve to use her favorite food to change the world.